jmolsen/CarND-Vehicle-Detection/writeup.md

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 I also kept track of previous detections and included the last several frames worth of detections when calculating heat in order to boost and smooth positive identification of previously detected cars.

+Based on recommendations from my original submission, I also checked the `decision_function()` of LinearSVC to further filter out false positives.

 Here's an example result showing the heatmap from a series of images with their detections that the heatmap is based on.